socotecio/django-socio-grpc/docs/getting-started.rst

 Following the same logic as DRF, Django Socio gRPC uses class-based services.

+A series of mixins is available, all of which inherit from `GenericService` class defining the basic methods and a class defining one of the CRUD actions.
+The following three services show different examples of inheritance.
+The `AsyncModelService` service implements all the CRUD actions.
+Please refer to the :ref:`Mixin section <Generic Mixins>` for more information.

-Here we implement pagination, permissions and filters by way of example.
+Here we implement pagination, permissions and filters by way of example, to show that you can override the various methods.
-You can write a mixin including these parameters and make an inheritance on the service class.
-Please refer to the :ref:`Mixin section <Generic Mixins>` of this documentation to do this.

   .. code-block:: python